zf4223v1ms7/nexus-sdk/docs/guides/math-branching-with-chat.md

 3. Connect the math results to the chat completion tool
 4. Configure the chat completion tool for optimal results

+{% hint style="info" %} Prerequisites
+Follow the [setup guide](setup.md) to get properly setup in case you haven't.
+{% endhint %}

 ## The Challenge: Type Safety Between Tools

-Before we can connect our math operations to the chat completion tool, we need to understand a key challenge: type safety.
-The chat completion tool expects a `Message` struct as input, but our math operations output numbers.
-We can't directly connect these without proper type conversion.
+Before you can connect our math operations to the chat completion tool, you need to understand a key challenge: type safety.
+The [LLM chat completion tool](../../tools/llm-openai-chat-completion/README.md)expects a `Message` struct as input, but the [math tool](../../tools/math/README.md) outputs numbers.
+You can't directly connect these without proper type conversion.

-This is where we need a custom tool to bridge this gap.
-We'll use the `xyz.taluslabs.llm.openai.chat-prep@1` tool that we developed in the [Build the Missing Tool guide][llm-openai-chat-prep-tool].
+This is where you need a custom tool to bridge this gap.
+You'll use the `xyz.taluslabs.llm.openai.chat-prep@1` tool that you developed in the [Build the Missing Tool guide][llm-openai-chat-prep-tool].
 This tool converts numbers into the proper message format that the chat completion tool expects.

 ## Step 1: Adding the Required Tools